-Apple to invest $390-million in Finisar to ramp up chip production
+Apple invests $390-million in Finisar to ramp up iPhone X chip production

-Apple Inc will give Finisar Corp $390-million to increase production of chips that power high-profile iPhone X features including Face ID, Animojis and portrait-mode photos.
+Finisar Corp is getting a $390-million investment from Apple Inc to revive a plant in Texas, which will boost production of chips that power high-profile iPhone X features including Face ID and portrait mode photos.

-Shares of Finisar, a Sunnyvale, California-based optical components maker, rose 14 per cent to $22 in premarket trade on Wednesday.
+Shares of Finisar, a Sunnyvale, California-based optical components maker, rose more than 30 per cent to $25.41 on Wednesday morning.

+Finisar will use the money to reopen a 700,000-square-foot plant in Sherman, Texas to ramp up production of laser chips called vertical-cavity surface-emitting lasers, or VCSELs.

+The lasers will also be used for 3D sensors in AirPods, Apple's wireless headphones.

+Shares of Finisar rival Lumentum Holdings Inc fell 12 per cent to $45.80, which Henderson said validates how important 3D sensing technology is to Apple and other vendors.

+Lumentum is the top supplier of VCSELs and represents a "single source risk" for Apple, he added.
+"Apple is accelerating the investment at the second source supplier to diminish its risk."

-The investment is Apple's second from its $1-billion advanced manufacturing fund that seeks to foster innovation and create jobs, Apple said.
+The investment is Apple's second from its $1-billion advanced manufacturing fund that seeks to foster innovation and create jobs.
 The first investment was a $200-million infusion into Gorilla Glass maker Corning Inc in May.

-Finisar will use the money to transform a previously closed 700,000-square-foot plant in Sherman, Texas to make high volumes of laser diodes called vertical-cavity surface-emitting lasers, or VCSELs.

-In the fourth quarter of 2017, Apple said it would buy 10 times more VCSELs than were previously made worldwide over a similar time period.
+In the fourth quarter of 2017, Apple will buy 10 times more VCSELs than were previously made worldwide over a similar time period, it said.

-The Sherman facility is expected to ship products starting in the second half of 2018.
+The investment will also create more than 500 high-skill jobs at Sherman.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.